alibaba/pipcook/docs/tutorials/machine-learning-overview.md

 ## Predicting

-After the training is completed, we can find a `output` directory under the current project directory, which is our trained model and a JavaScript file `index.js` to predict.
+After the training is completed, we can find an `output` directory under the current project directory, which is our trained model and a JavaScript file `index.js` to predict.

 ```
 📂output